wiremock/api-template-library/waterlinked.com/index.md

 ---
 slug: "waterlinked-com"
-name: "The Water Linked Underwater GPS API"
+title: "The Water Linked Underwater GPS API"
 provider: "waterlinked.com"
 description: "API for the Water Linked Underwater GPS.
 For more details: http://www.waterlinked.com\n\
   \nRecommended approach for connecting to a Underwater GPS via the API is:\n- If\